2024 - Present

 Patrick was hired by Clackamas Fire District in 2008, and has served at the rank of Firefighter, Apparatus Operator, Lieutenant, and currently serves as Captain of Oregon City’s midtown Station 15.

 Patrick has worked as a Labor representative to the Health Insurance Committee since 2012, Deferred Compensation Committee, and is the Co-Chair of the Retiree Health Trust.
-In 2020, Patrick was elected to the position of Assistant Shop Steward.
+Prior to being elected as Lead Steward, Patrick served as an Assistant Shop Steward for four years.

 Clackamas Fire District #1 Assistant Steward - Position 4